scilus/scil-documentation/source/arriving/welcome.rst

 2. Install scilpy (see the :ref:`ref_scilpy` page).
 This will install Dipy too.

-3. You may want to install Tractoflow (see :ref:`ref_tractoflow`) or our other tools (see :ref:`ref_other_pipelines`).
+3. You may want to install Tractoflow (see :ref:`ref_tractoflow`) or our other tools.
+Check each tool's page for a description of the installation steps.

 4. You may want to install other tools that are often useful for people in our lab (see the pages for MI-brain, Ants, MRtrix, FSL and Freesurfer, etc.)

 Getting set up on super computers
 """""""""""""""""""""""""""""""""

 The first use of a computing platform can be tricky but you'll get used to it.
-Please see the (:ref:`ref_heavy_computing`) tab for more information and for some explanation.
-If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page.
-A more complete "first-use" tutorial will be added soon.
+Please see the (:ref:`ref_heavy_computing`) tab for more information on computing platforms in general.
+If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page, including a complete "first-use" tutorial.

 Working from home
 """""""""""""""""

 If you work from home, you might need to connect to the UdeS network.
 Do the following:

     1) To have access to scientific papers (ex, free access to many articles in Google scholar): See the VPN information below or go on the University's `library's website <https://www.usherbrooke.ca/biblio/trouver-des/articles-de-periodiques-revues-et-journaux/>`_ and click on "Outil de découverte" if your are logged in with your CIP (top-right corner, the connexion button).